CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Conclusion

 \section{Conclusion}

-We introduced \textsc{CodeLutra}, a preference-guided refinement framework designed to enhance LLMs for code generation without the need for external datasets or larger models.
-By utilizing self-generated data from both successful and failed attempts, \textsc{CodeLutra} refines the model's understanding of code quality.
-Our experiments on data query and data science tasks demonstrate that \textsc{CodeLutra} significantly boosts the performance of base LLMs.
-For example, fine-tuning Llama-3-8B with \textsc{CodeLutra} outperforms GPT-4 on data query tasks and nearly matches GPT-4 performance on data science task with small training data.
-Additionally, \textsc{CodeLutra} reduced common coding errors while improving the quality and accuracy of generated code.
-These results underline \textsc{CodeLutra}'s potential as a cost-efficient and scalable solution for LLM code generation.
+We introduced \textsc{CodeLutra}, a preference-guided refinement framework that enhances LLMs for code generation using self-generated data from successes and failures, without relying on external datasets or larger models.
+Experiments show \textsc{CodeLutra} significantly improves base LLMs, with Llama-3-8B outperforming GPT-4 on data query tasks and nearly matching its performance on data science tasks with limited training data.
+Additionally, \textsc{CodeLutra} reduces coding errors while improving code quality and accuracy, offering a cost-efficient, scalable solution for LLM code generation.